-2023-2024 Cost of Attendance (COA) Worksheet - Semesters

-Scholar Information

-As a Cooke Scholar, by signing the form, you give explicit written consent to the educational institution listed below to provide the Cooke Foundation information collected from your FAFSA (if applicable).
+JACK KENT COOKE FOUNDATION 2023-2024 Cost of Attendance (COA) Worksheet - Semesters Scholar Information As a Cooke Scholar, by signing the form, you give explicit written consent to the educational institution listed below to provide the Cooke Foundation information collected from your FAFSA (if applicable).
 The Cooke Foundation will use this information solely to make award determination and payment.
 The Cooke Foundation shall not sell or otherwise share such information.
 I have completed my school's FERPA release form so that the Cooke Foundation and my Financial Aid Officer can communicate regarding my financial aid and awarding of my scholarship.
-Scholar Name Email College/University Student ID # Please indicate your health insurance needs below: I do not need health insurance included in my cost of at ttendance Include health insurance - I plan to enroll in my univers ity's health insurance plan Include health insurance - My health insurance is throu gh a third-party provider Please Indicate your housing plans Please include a computer in my cost of attendance Yes No $Scholar, please \ type\ your\ name\ to\ sign\ this\ form\ and\ forward\ this\ form\ to\ your\ financial\ aid\ office\ for\ completion.$ Scholar Signature Date
+Scholar Name Email College/University Student ID # Please indicate your health insurance needs below: I do not need health insurance included in my cost of attendance Include health insurance - I plan to enroll in my university's health insurance plan Include health insurance - My health insurance is through a third-party provider Please indicate your housing plans On-campus Off-campus At home with parents Please include a computer in my cost of attendance Yes No Scholar, please type your name to sign this form and forward this form to your financial aid office for completion.

-- Financial Aid Office please complete the budget/COA and financial aid information, sign & date on page 2, and send back to Scholar. - The Cooke Scholarship is a last dollar scholarship.
-We look to maximize the scholarship by replacing work study, job earnings, expected family contribution, and/or any loans that are eligible for the Cooke Foundation to replace. - Please contact finances@jkcf.org with any questions or clarifications
+Financial Aid Office - please complete the budget/COA and financial aid information, sign & date on page 2, and send back to Scholar.

+The Cooke Scholarship is a last dollar scholarship.
+We lock to maximize the scholarship by replacing work study, job earnings expected family contribution, and/or any loans that are eligible for the Cooke Foundation to replace.

+Please contact finances@jkcf.org with any questions or clarifications